Rachid-Telfort/List-Of-Cool-Useful-Programming-Websites-Books/README.md

 I thought I would provide a list of websites/books I use for help when doing my programming projects or for projects that were assigned to me in school.
 This will be updated periodically.
 Hopefully someone finds them useful.
-If you're on this pages thank you for visiting.
+If you're on this page thank you for visiting.

 WEBSITES: